calcium-lang/spec/README.md

 It is heavily inspired by C, and tries to support all its features.
 It is also inspired by Java, and implements a subset of its object-orientation model, while trying to remove the space- and time-costs of such abstractions.
 Some of its syntax is inspired by Kotlin, Python, JavaScript/TypeScript and Rust.

 # Building
-To build the most recent Syntax.md file, first make sure you have the grammar2md submodule initialized properly.
+To build the most recent Syntax.md file, first make sure you have the Alchemist grammar2md submodule initialized properly.
 You can use the `--recursive` flag when cloning the project to do this:

 ```shell
 git clone --recursive https://github.com/natanjunges/cesium-lang.git